What is Knee Pain?

 • Chondromalacia Patella: It results in degeneration of cartilage for poor alignment in the knee cap.

-• Gout: It is caused due to too much formation of uric acid.
+• Gout: It is caused by the formation of too much uric acid.

-• Baker’s cyst: It’s a fluid-filled cyst which causes bulge or tightness behind the knee.
+• Baker’s cyst: It’s a fluid-filled cyst that causes bulge or tightness behind the knee.

-• Rheumatoid Arthritis: This causes painful swelling and eventually, it causes joint deformity and bone erosion.
+• Rheumatoid Arthritis: This causes painful swelling and eventually joint deformity and bone erosion.

 • Meniscus Tear: It’s a rupture of one or more cartilage in the knee.